 Imperial College Business School – Imperial College London

-The Imperial College Business School is located in the heart of London, just minutes away from the city’s financial center, the museum district, and a short walk from Hyde Park and Kensington Gardens.
+The Imperial College Business School is located in the heart of London.
+The campus lies minutes away from the city’s financial center, the museum district, Hyde Park, and Kensington Gardens.

-Access to the school is quick and easy via the city’s public transit system, with near proximity to the Heathrow, Gatwick, and Stansted airports.
+Additionally, visitors and students can easily access the school via the city’s public transit system.
+The system makes stops with near proximity to the Heathrow, Gatwick, and Stansted airports.

-Following a £27 million donation, in 2004, a modern building designed by Lord Norman Foster was erected to house the College’s main entrance and the Business School.
-The building features seven dramatic lecture theaters as well as state-of-the-art study spaces and classrooms.
-Also on the South Kensington Campus are the Central Library, which has all variety of study spaces and education resources, and the Imperial College Health Centre.
+Following a £27 million donation in 2004, Imperial College erected a modern building to house the College’s main entrance and the Business School.
+The building, designed by Lord Norman Foster, features seven dramatic lecture theaters as well as state-of-the-art study spaces and classrooms.
+In addition, the South Kensington Campus features the Central Library (which has a variety of study spaces and education resources) and the Imperial College Health Centre.

-With 103 professors and research fellows, the Business School aims to provide students with an international and extremely well-informed cadre of professors to push them beyond the pack.
-Most of these professors also engage in groundbreaking, cross-disciplinary research, which informs their pedagogy and leads the way for the students.
+The Business School provides students with an international and well-informed cadre of professors to push them beyond the pack.
+For instance, faculty members acknowledge current best practices and practical issues related to business theory through their research and consultancy projects.
+During their time together, faculty members and students work to expand the boundaries of business knowledge through classroom lectures and informal chats.
+Furthermore, most of these professors at Imperial College in London also engage in groundbreaking & cross-disciplinary research, which informs their pedagogy and leads the way for the students.